 Canine Oral Papilloma Virus: Knowing the Signs and Risks

-We often think of puppies as cuddly and adorable creatures, but that little wart-like bump you just noticed on your pup’s lip may not be so cute.
-While lumps and bumps on dogs are not unusual, when they occur in young and/or social dogs, canine oral papilloma virus, or COPV, is on the list of rule-outs for our team at Lone Tree Veterinary Medical Center.
+We often think of puppies as cuddly and adorable creatures.
+But that little wart-like bump you just noticed on your pup’s lip may not be so cute.
+Lumps and bumps on dogs are not unusual, but when they occur in young and/or social dogs, our team at Lone Tree Veterinary Medical Center includes Canine Oral Papilloma Virus (COPV) on its list of rule-outs.

 What Is Canine Oral Papilloma Virus?
+(COPV)

 Viruses can be versatile and are able to manifest in several ways.
 One presentation of a virus is changes to the skin in the form of a papilloma, or wart.
-The canine papilloma virus falls in this category.
+The Canine Papilloma Virus falls in this category.

 While COPV warts are usually benign, they still have a rather ugly appearance.
 Other characteristics of a COPV wart are as follows: